ramirezfx/inkscape-appimage/README.md

 # inkscape-appimage
-This script will download the latest version of Inkscape and build an AppImage
+This script will download the latest Inkscape AppImage

 ## INSTALLATION: